 Non-members don’t get the 5% back on Amazon purchases.

 Now is a good time to sign up if you’re a rewards credit card person.
 You’ll get a $100 Amazon gift card instantly.

 It’s a similar story with Amazon Store cardholders.
-Prime members get that extra 5% back on Amazon purchases, where non-members only get 5-15% off certain items throughout the year.
+Prime members get that extra 5% back on every single Amazon purchase, where non-members only get 5-15% off select items throughout the year.
 New store cardholders can get an instant $60 Amazon gift card right now.

 All rewards points can be used to make future Amazon purchases.

 Get free shipping from Woot and expedited free shipping from Zappos.

 Get free shipping at Woot.com when you link your Prime account.
 Since Zappos already offers free shipping on all orders to everyone, Prime members can get upgraded expedited free shipping.